Smoking prevention has been

 Tobacco

-industry internal documentation from as far back as 1969 provides many insights
+industry internal documentation from as far back as 1969 provides many

 into the reasons why people smoke.
 Determining why people smoke is of

-considerable interest to the industry as a powerful marketing tool: it is the
+considerable interest to the industry as a powerful marketing tool: it

-key to targeting different consumer groups and designing the accompanying
+key to targeting different consumer groups and designing the

 marketing campaigns.
-Aware that different features appeal differently to
+Aware that different features appeal differently

-different people and observing the principle “know your market”, the industry
+different people and observing the principle “know your market”, the

-has designed and launched marketing campaigns directed at young people, women,
+has designed and launched marketing campaigns directed at young

 as well as different ethnic and social groups.